Abatacept Shortage

 The Australian Rheumatology Association (ARA) has issued recommendations to rheumatologists to manage the shortage effectively:

-• Patients should be switched to an alternative b/tsDMARD where possible.
+• Patients should be switched to an alternative biological or targeted synthetic disease-modifying anti-rheumatic drug (b/tsDMARD) where possible.

-• Stock should be reserved for patients who have previously used two other b/tsDMARDs or have a relative or absolute contraindication to other b/tsDMARDs.
+• Stock should be conserved for patients who have previously used two other b/tsDMARDs, or who have a relative or absolute contraindication to other b/tsDMARDs.

 As details unfold, Arthritis Australia will be actively working with Bristol Myers Squibb (BMS), the Therapeutic Goods Administration (TGA), the Australian Rheumatology Association (ARA) and pharmacists to minimise any disruptions to consumers.
 CreakyJoints Australia will share new information as it comes to hand.